Arthurdw/Website/src/intro.md

 Hello there, I'm Arthur.
 I'm a 20-year-old Freelance Software Engineering student at HOWEST University of Applied Sciences.
 I have a passion for building solutions for problems I encounter online.
 Currently, I'm deeply interested in low-level programming with Rust and DevOps with Docker, Terraform, and Ansible.

+## Where to Find Me Next 🌍

+I'm always excited to connect with like-minded individuals and share knowledge.
+My next stop will be at FlutterCon Europe in Berlin, where I'll be from the 2nd to the 5th of July, 2024.
+If you're planning to attend, I'd love to meet up and chat about all things tech!

 ## Current Stack 🛠️

 Here's a list of technologies I'm currently using, ordered from most important: